Cognitive Games and Assessments

 Sample Game Play

-Number of symbols: The researcher can choose the number of symbols to appear
+Number of symbols: The researcher can specify how many symbols should appear in the game.

 Scoring

-Participants are scored according to the total number of correct symbols pressed given the timeframe.
+Scoring is based on the total number of correct symbols selected within the given timeframe.

 Sample Instructions